jmz527/presentations/prototypical/README.md

 In JavaScript, you add methods and properties on the prototype property when you want instances of an object to inherit those methods and properties
 This allows us to add new methods for specific instances of objects or even overwrite the prototype all together.
-But this still only allows us one level of inheritance.

 JS only allows objects to delegate to one other object.
 However it allows you to copy the properties of an arbitrary number of objects
 In prototypal inheritance you can hand pick which properties to copy and which properties to omit from different prototypes